|

-In Loving Memory of My Baby Sister Michelle Kinsey
+In Memory of My Sister, Michelle

-of Bay St. Louis, MS Born: in Waco, Texas October 8, 1950 8:35am Raised: Ft.
-Lauderdale, FL Died: April 11, 2003 4:10pm |
+In Loving Memory of My Baby Sister Michelle Kinsey of Bay St. Louis, MS Born: in Waco, Texas October 8, 1950 8:35am Raised: Ft.
+Lauderdale, FL Died: April 11, 2003 4:10pm

-Michelle, me and our father Michelle is the only blonde in the family.
+Michelle, in the front, then me and then our father Michelle is the only blonde in the family.
 In this photo she is 3 yrs old & I am 7 yrs old.
-I don't know where we are, but we were flying kites.
+I don’t know where we are, but we were flying kites.
+As her older sister I was her protector.
+And for 52 years she was the “Wind Beneath My Wings”.

-On March 19, 2001, my sensitive caring baby sister, Michelle, was diagnosed with lung cancer and told she had maybe 6 months to live.
+Then on March 19, 2001, my sensitive caring baby sister, Michelle, was diagnosed with lung cancer and told she had maybe 6 months to live.
 There was a tumor on the top outside of her right lung.
 The doctors decided on radiation and then to have surgery to remove the remainder of the tumor.
 Unfortunately, after the radiation the tumor had shrunk enough that the doctors could tell that it had attached itself to two of the three nerves coming from the spine.
 So they refused to operate for fear of hitting one of the two nerves and causing complete paralysis.
-I asked the specialist in New Orleans if Michelle was going to be paralyzed anyway and he said 'maybe'.
+I asked the specialist in New Orleans if Michelle was going to be paralyzed anyway and he said ‘maybe’.
 It seems to me that if paralyzes was inevitable it might have at least been better without cancer.
-Some doctors are not to giving the best care to their patients because of their fear of law suits, which would cause their malpractice insurance rates to go up .
+Some doctors are not giving the best care to their patients because of their fear of law suits, which would cause their malpractice insurance rates to go up .
 My entire family would have preferred to have my sister paralyzed and alive then gone.
 But we also know that is not what Michelle would have wanted.

-The cancer spread with tumors in Michelle's abdomen, right hip and lower back.
-The damage to the nerves caused not only paralysis, but extreme excruciating pain for my sister (they had her on 8cc of morphine daily, but it was not helping much...only addicting her to a drug).
+The cancer spread creating tumors in Michelle’s abdomen, right hip and lower back.
+The damage to the nerves caused not only paralysis, but extreme excruciating pain for my sister (they had her on 8cc of morphine 3 times a day, but it was not helping much…only addicting her to a drug).
 The damage to the nerves in her spine led to damage in the nerves of her neck causing her head to tilt to the right almost to her shoulder.
 She could not lift her head because of this.
 On February 17, 2003, she was hospitalized as she became completely paralyzed except her left arm and hand (she was of course right handed).
 She was transferred to a Dunbar Village Hospice in Bay St. Louis on February 25th.
 We almost lost her in the middle of March when her blood pressure dropped so low that she became comatose.
 A week later she came back and surprised all of us (happily).
-You can imagine when I called and asked them to put the phone to her ear and I said, "Michelle, this is Sandy, your sister.
-I love you" and she clearly said "I know who it is!
-And I love you, too.".
+You can imagine when I made my twice daily call and asked them to put the phone to her ear and I said, “Michelle, this is Sandy, your sister.
+I love you” and she clearly said “I know who it is!
+And I love you, too.”.
 I did not know whether to laugh or cry in joy (I did both).
 I know there is no one on Earth whose voice I would have rather heard.
 She stayed lucid until the morning of April 11, 2003 around 5am, CDT.
-Later that day at 4:10pm CDT the angels took my sister home to God.
+Later that day at 4:10 pm CDT the angels took my sister home to God.
 This was probably the worst day of my life, but the best for her.
 No more pain.
 No more depending on others.
 No more medications that made her loopy.
 No more incapacitation.
 No more feeling fear.
 And she is now home with God and in His arms, and with both my dads, aunts, uncles, my husband, our grandparents and all those who went before her, but I miss her so very very much and always will.
 She will always be my baby sister.
-Michelle was 4 yrs and 1 day younger than I am - a wonderful present for my 4th birthday (though a day late *S*).
+Michelle was 4 yrs and 1 day younger than I – a wonderful gift from God for my 4th birthday (though a day late *S*).

 While talking to Michelle, during one of her lucid moments (one week before she died), she said she did not want to die until after my daughter was married on April 7th of this year.
-Her exact words were, "Sandy, I can't die until after Chana gets married.
-I would screw up everything".
+Her exact words were, “Sandy, I can’t die until after Chana gets married.
+I would screw up everything”.
 As I said she was most caring.
 I tried to be cheerful and told her that if she died at least she would be at the wedding, in winged form.
 Michelle drew on every strength she had to stay on the planet until after Chana was married.
-Then 4 days after the wedding, April 11, 2003, Michelle went home.
+Then 4 days after the wedding, April 11, 2003, Michelle went home. (an oddity about the day she died – my mom’s birthday is April 7th and my dad’s birthday was April 15th.
+Michelle died on the 11th right between their birthdays.
+Another oddity; Michelle was the most inquisitive person always asking for information.
+Thus I thought it rather appropriate she died on 411).

 My beautiful sister, Michelle, who cared so much about people and wanted life to be better for everyone, donated her body to science at the University of Mississippi.
 Her spirit lives on in the lives of everyone she touched and her soul lives on to come back to Earth in a new body.
 We miss you in the body you had, Michelle. : (